docarray/docarray/CONTRIBUTING.md

 Every contribution that adds or modifies the behavior of a feature must include a suite of tests that validates that the feature works as expected.

 This allows:
-* the reviewer to be very confident that the feature does what it is supposed to do before merging it into the code base
+* the reviewer to be very confident that the feature does what it is supposed to do before merging it into the code base.
 * the contributors to be sure that they don't break already-merged features when refactoring or modifying the code base.

 <a name="-compiling-protobuf"></a>